Jamboti

 Jamboti (Konkani: Zambotim) is an area located 28 km south-west of Belgaum and 18 km west of Khanapur in the Belgaum District of Karnataka, India.

 Mandovi River, the longest river in Goa, has its origin in the Jamboti hills.
 Most of the area is agricultural land, and agriculture is the main source of employment.
 Parwad and Kankumbhi are the hill stations, with hilltop forests surrounding the area.
 As per census 2011, the location code number of Jamboti village is 597826.

 Transport

 Belagavi Airport is 39 km north-east from Jamboti.
 Khanapur Railway Station is the nearest railhead.
-State Highway 31 passes through Jamboti.
+NH-748AA and State Highway 31 passes through Jamboti.

 Rainfall

 Jamboti is the highest rainfall receiving station in the Belagavi district.
 In 2024, it received 3825.7 mm of annual rainfall, with 106% of excess downpour.

+In 2025, Jamboti hobli received 3632.7 mm of annual rainfall.